EskaelDev/NoteTimer/README.md

 C# console app to add chapters to a mkv video using MKVToolnix.

 # Important
-To finish writing chapter names write `0` and hit enter
+To finish writing chapter names type `0` and hit enter

 ### Use scenario